 French Fields (Lavendula Angustifolia "French Fields")

-French Fields is a beautiful bright purple lavender that blooms very early in the summer.
-I had one plant up by our house and I liked it so much that I took some cuttings and propagated 60 plants that I just put out in the field.
-French Fields is a culinary lavender, but it also looks very pretty as a fresh and dried flower.
-This lavender will also bloom twice if cut back in early summer.
+French Fields is a beautiful light purple lavender and is my first bloomer every year.
+I had one plant up by our house and I liked it so much that I took some cuttings and propagated 60 plants to put out in the field.
+The shrub is compact, green and nicely mounded.
+The whorls are spaced evenly and spread out.
+This lavender will also bloom pretty continuously throughout the summer after it is cut back..

 Felice (Lavendula Angustifolia "Felice")

-I am very excited for this addition to our farm.
+I love this lavender for several reasons.
 My wonderful mother's name was Felice and when I heard that there was a lavender of that name, of course I had to have it.
 It wasn't easy though.
-It is grown in England and a few other countries in Europe and just isn't available in the United States.
+It originates from the Netherlands and is grown in England and a few other countries in Europe.
+And it is just recently becoming available in the United States.
 Thankfully, the good folks at Van Hevelingen's nursery in Newburg had a few plants and were trying to propagate from cuttings, which they said they would share with me if the plants took.
-They must have gotten tired of my emails, checking up on the progress, but thankfully, some of the plants did take and I got 5 plants from Melissa Van Hevelingen last Spring.
-This Spring I got 60 more and they are now nestled snuggly in the field.
-I can hardly wait to see my field of Felice in bloom!
-(Note: Stock image until ours bloom)
+They must have gotten tired of my emails, checking up on the progress, but thankfully, some of the plants did take and I got 5 plants from Melissa Van Hevelingen the next Spring.
+The following Spring, I got 60 more and then I started propagating on my own and added 50 more to the field.

 Spanish Lavender (Lavandula Stoechas)